k-gerner/Game-Pigeon-Solvers/Gomoku AI/README.md

 ### Dueling AIs Mode
 Do you have your own Gomoku AI?
 Challenge mine!
-This program includes the ability for your challenge it with a rival AI.
+This program includes the ability for you to challenge it with a rival AI.
 To use this functionality, Include a command line argument `-d` or `-aiDuel` followed by the name of your Python file.
 For example, if your AI was located in `myAiFile.py`, you would run: